-Based upon the resources and pathways identified and the toxicity of the contaminants of ecological concern at this site, a Fish and Wildlife Resources Impact Analysis (FWRIA) was deemed not necessary for OU 02 (i.e., for the off-site investigation area).
+Based upon the resources and pathways identified and the toxicity of the contaminants of ecological concern at this site, a Fish and Wildlife Resources Impact Analysis (FWRIA) was deemed not necessary for OUs 01 and 02.

 Nature and Extent of Contamination: Soil, groundwater and soil vapor were analyzed for volatile organic compounds (VOCs).
 Based upon the investigations conducted to date, the primary contaminant of concern is tetrachloroethylene (PCE).